 - Seek to improve access to major new developments and town centres in South Oxfordshire and the Vale for people with disabilities, carers and older people.

 Each year we produce an annual progress report relating to our equality work program, this report helps to demonstrate how the council is meeting the general duties of the Equality Act 2010.
-You can view or download our and data analysis.
+You can view or download our progress report for 2017/1 and .
 You can also view the of the work we have been doing with young people, including work .
 If you have any comments or questions relating to our progress, contact the equalities officer using the details in the contacts section of this page.

 Translation and interpretation policy